 💡 Important Info

 - This method is more time-consuming because one has to manually copy the translations from Google Translate and paste them into the SRT file.

 - Since we’re editing the subtitles in their raw form using Notepad, there is also a risk of accidentally deleting important information like the timestamps.

 - Overall, I only recommend this method if you need to translate a short subtitle file or do a quick edit.
 For business and professional purposes, the next method I will show you is faster, easier, and better for translating and managing subtitles for all your video content.

-You can translate your subtitles using an online translation software tool that automatically processes the subtitle text so you don’t have to worry about the formatting.
+You can translate your subtitles using an online translation software tool (here is a list of the best translation software in 2022) that automatically processes the subtitle text so you don’t have to worry about the formatting.

-Here are three online translation websites I recommend for SRT subtitle files:
+Here are four online translation websites I recommend for SRT subtitle files: